German Spruce guitar by Bob Desmond.

 We carry two other Spruces from Europe

 - German Spruce is a common term for Spruce coming from Europe, but it is not really accurate.
 Guitar grade Spruce has not come out of Germany for many years now.
 The best material comes from the former Yugoslavia region.
 When you order German Spruce from LMI, you can expect the excellent, slightly golden-colored tonewood that, for years now, has been the staple of the bowed instrument world, and a favorite among high-end steel string and classical guitar builders.
-We carry the finest European Spruce available.
+We carry the finest European Spruce available, including sets with bearclaw figure.
+See a sample of a German Spruce top with and our article "".

 which have subtle differences from the German/European Spruce, they are: